publisha/publisha.github.io/_screencasts/id2html.md

 [![The table of contents](/images/Screenshot 2017-12-23 12.36.38.png)](/images/Screenshot 2017-12-23 12.36.38.png)

-In this screencast we also make use of the XML structure that we have previously created.
+In this screencast we use the Articles panel to select the components for the HTML.

+> **Note: **This is an updated screencast from one posted some months ago!